Kenzie Allen

 A visual and “virtual reality” transmedia poem.

 Points of interest and poem stanzas are scattered through the landscape as you move along the old 810 wagon road up to the Sand Mountain Lookout.
-Click through each scene to find these narrative moments, and let the movement of rivers carry you onward.
+Each scene offers interactive narrative moments, and invites the viewer: let the movement of rivers carry you onward.

 The river as road, the road as river.